START YOUR FREE CONSULTATION

 In premises liability cases, the jury must determine why a person entered the property and decide the standard of care that applies to the case.
 Here are three main property functions.

 A person who owns a business has the highest duty to shoppers that come onto their property.
 In that case, the business owner invites people to enter the property for the owner’s benefit.
 That makes the customer an invitee.

-When a person enters onto a property for the benefit of the property owner, the owner must take care to inspect their property and fix potential dangers.
-They don’t have a reasonable amount of time to discover dangers on the property.
+When a person enters a property for the property owner’s benefit, the owner must take care to inspect their property and fix potential dangers.
+Customers don’t have a reasonable amount of time to discover hazards on the property.
 Instead, the owner must actively look for hazards on the property and repair them quickly.

 There’s one notable exception to a property owner’s duty to trespassers.
 That’s for child trespassers.
-If a property owner has things on their property that a child might want to play with, the owner may have liability if a child gets hurt.
+If a property owner has things on their property that a child might want to play with, such as swimming pools or firearms, the owner may have liability if a child gets hurt.